 In the UK, we have loads of wedding traditions, such as the bride wearing something old, something new, something borrowed and something blue, the throwing of the bouquet and the playing of Come on Eileen during the reception.
 We did a little bit of research and found out that other countries had some interesting wedding customs too.

-This tradition isn’t one for those with green eyes, and if your fiancé is intending to invite their ex… a Danish wedding may not be for you!
 During the celebrations, the groom will disappear, at which point the male guests will all kiss the bride.
 When the groom returns the bride then disappears, only for the girls to all kiss her new husband!
 Another tradition involves the guests cutting the groom’s socks and tie with scissors.
-I’m not sure if this is related to the earlier kissing/disappearing acts but it would make sense…

 Before the wedding, the bride’s mother gives her a gold coin to pop into her right shoe.
 And her dad gives her a silver coin to slip into her left shoe.
 This old custom is supposed to symbolise the bride never going without.
 I can’t help thinking however that this would be mighty uncomfortable for the bride… Who wants to hobble down the aisle?!